Anarkin/EulerFS/README.md

 module (...)
 ```

-- and you are safe to spend your night refactoring:
+- and you are safe to spend your night refactoring or trying to find a more mathematical solution:

 ```
   ✅ 009 - 'Special Pythagorean triplet' → Answer: 31875000 [impl()] [28ms]